How Much Will You Earn With a Master's in Operations Research?

 Operations research mines and interprets data to devise improvements in processes, systems, and decisions.
 It's a wonky combination of mathematics, computer science, engineering, and business analytics.
 To advance in this profession, you'll need a master's degree.

-In business, employees are often too busy doing to stop to figure out whether there's a way to do it better.
-That's where operations research analysts come in.
-They pore over reams of data to find inefficiencies that can be eliminated.
-They apply mathematical formulas and computer simulations to devise solutions, which they deliver to managers and executives for implementation.
+In business, employees are often too busy doing to stop to figure out whether there’s a way to do it better.
+That’s where operations research analysts come in.
+They collect and organize reams of data to find inefficiencies that can be eliminated.
+Then they apply mathematical formulas and computer simulations to devise solutions, which they deliver to managers and executives for implementation.

 According to the Bureau of Labor Statistics, an operation research analysts' responsibilities typically include: